 - be something you know and preferably use extensively

 - not be bought as a potential “10-bagger” but as a learning tool

 Peter Lynch, probably, the 2nd most-famous investor in the world, said “Buy what you know”.
 The anecdote supporting this strategy was how his wife raved about L’eggs, the new line of pantyhose launched by Hanes, that was available at local supermarkets as opposed to only high-end department stores.
 Following further research and analysis, he bought Hanes for his portfolio which went on to give him great returns.

 Since then, the strategy has been misconstrued and therefore criticized to such an extent that in the latest edition of his best-selling book ‘One up on wall street‘, he updated the introduction to say “Peter Lynch doesn’t advise you to buy stock in your favourite store just because you like shopping there”.
-He probably meant to suggest using “buy what you know” as a starting point to identify potential investments, which, if you think about it, offers significant possibilities.
+He probably meant to suggest using “buy what you know” as a starting point to identify potential investments that could greatly help to improve your financial situation.
+For example, if you use Facebook, you will know how popular it has become over recent years.
+So much so that the shares of Facebook (Aktien von facebook) have also grown too, thus potentially giving you a higher ROI.
+Of course, there is nothing wrong with going down this route as, if you think about it, offers significant possibilities.